mem0ai/chrome-extension/README.md

 ## Usage

 1. Click on the Claude Memory icon in your Chrome toolbar to open the popup.
-2. Enter your Mem0 API key and user ID in the settings.
+2. Enter your Mem0 API key, user ID and run ID in the settings.
 3. During conversations with Claude, click the "Mem0" button to retrieve relevant memories and use them in your conversations.
 This also tries to deduce new memories from your conversation.
 4. Your memories will be displayed, allowing you to reference them in your conversations.